 Lonely male, often in the US but could be from any first-world country, strikes up a conversation online with a stranger.
 The stranger might be a female or they direct the male to a female later, but eventually there is an introduction to a “woman” who “lives” in Asia.
 Conversations happen more frequently and before long, the woman says she would love to come meet the man.
 They plan it out.

 But there’s a problem.
 It’s nothing big.
 Just a little more than the woman can handle on her own.
 The man offers to help out, usually by sending the woman money.
 But over the next few weeks or months, a seemingly endless string of these events results in more money being needed.
 At some point, the man gets suspicious, refuses to send more money, and the conversations stop.
 The man, with a smaller bank account and a broken heart, wonders what happened.

-Scam is play with emotions
+Asian dating scam is play with emotions

 The man was the target of a scam.
 As with most scams, it plays on people’s deepest emotions.
 In this case, the scammers latch onto his loneliness and promise love.
 After feelings take root, they threaten that love with simple problems which a little money can fix.
 This also allows the man to feel like a provider, reinforcing his feeling of love.